Japanese hip-hop: Racial themes

 This style is called burapan - "the name given to the fashion sensibilities of all black wannabes." and is similar to the English term wigger.
-The term burapan, though, has a derogatory history stemming from the WW2 occupation of Japan.
+The term burapan, though, has a derogatory history stemming from the Allied occupation of Japan.
 Japanese law at the beginning of the American occupation legalised prostitution and created specific brothels to service allied occupation forces such as the Recreation and Amusement Association, in order to stop the rape and sexual assault of local women.

 These prostitutes became known as panpan, a euphemism used by the American soldiers when hunting for a prostitute.
-Pan derives from the American company Pan American World Airways and combines with the Japanese word pan meaning bread (thus these girls were also euphemistically known as bread girls) The more attractive girls often had to service "white bread" or white soldiers and were known as yagipan with yagi being the Japanese word for goat, a white hairy animal.
+Pan derives from the American company Pan American World Airways and combines with the Japanese word pan meaning bread, thus these girls were also euphemistically known as bread girls.
+The more attractive girls often had to service "white bread" or white soldiers and were known as yagipan with yagi being the Japanese word for goat, a white hairy animal.
 Less attractive girls serviced "black bread" or black soldiers and were known as burapan with bura deriving from the Japanese word burakumin relating to social stigma.
 Therefore, a burapan is literally "a woman who prostitutes herself for black men."

 Although the word has come to describe a trend of dress and culture modeled after Africans, it is inherently problematic because of its origins.
-The soundtrack of Wild Style was marketed in Japan as a cassette with a book of photos-scenes from the film, neighborhoods, breakers, graffiti, etc. Japan's hip hop contributions have been perceived by many to be based more on appearances than anything else.
+The soundtrack of Wild Style was marketed in Japan as a cassette with a book of photographs of scenes from the film, neighborhoods, breakers, graffiti, etc. Japan's hip hop contributions have been perceived by many to be based more on appearances than anything else.